-A PDF with the following questions and answers is also available for download.
+A PDF with the following questions and answers about the Saint Louis University Prison Program is also available for download.

 The SLU Prison Program provides access to quality higher educational opportunities for incarcerated people and prison staff in Missouri and Illinois.
 These opportunities include both for-credit college courses and not-for-credit educational experiences.

-In 2008, the prison program began offering a certificate in theological studies at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
+In 2008, the Saint Louis University Prison Program began offering a certificate in theological studies at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.

 In 2011, at the urging of the Missouri Department of Corrections, the program began offering a fully accredited Associate of Arts degree to prison employees and incarcerated people.
 It also began offering the Prison Arts and Education Program, which provides humanities-based workshops and a speaker series for the entire prison community.
 In 2015, the first cohort of students graduated from the Associate of Arts degree program.